aquaMetrics/kraken/README.md

 #> [1] "2022-07-27"
 ```

-Alternatively, it is possible to to see outputs from each step in the
-process.
-As well as add manual overrides for distance to good status or
-bearing for each transect:
+Alternatively, use lower-level functions to step through each part of
+the process:

 ``` r
 data <- consecutive_stations(demo_iqi)